jlhonora/lsusb/README.md

 lsusb command for Mac OS X
 ==========================

 This is an utility to easily list USB devices in Mac OS X, just like the `lsusb` command in Linux.
 It leverages the data from the `system_profiler SPUSBDataType` built-in command available in Mac.
+You can type `lsusb -v` to get the unmodified output of `system_profiler SPUSBDataType`.

-To install, clone the repository and copy to a location available in your PATH, for example `cp lsusb /usr/sbin`.
+To install, clone the repository and copy to a location available in your PATH, for example `sudo cp lsusb /usr/sbin`.

 Here's an output example: